 3. Try Olive oil tasting in Paso Robles

-Experience Olive Oil tasting at the family owned Kiler Ridge Olive Farm that produces some of the best extra virgin olive oil in Central California.
+Experience Olive Oil tasting at the family-owned Kiler Ridge Olive Farm which produces some of the best extra virgin olive oil in Central California.
 They offer olive oil tastings at a nominal fee of $5 per person.
 They also have tours of their orchards and processing facility.
 Make sure you buy your favorite olive oil to take home!

-Olivos De Oro Farm also offers olive oil tastings and has a shop with assortment of oils, vinegars, salts and spreads to take home.
+Olivos De Oro Farm also offers olive oil tastings and has a shop with an assortment of oils, vinegars, salts, and spreads to take home.
 Pasolivo Olive Oil is another store where you can sample a great selection of oils and vinegars.

 4. Visit Tin City in Paso Robles

-Just park you car anywhere in Tin city and explore the many tasting rooms, restaurants, breweries and shops.
+Just park your car anywhere in Tin city and explore the many tasting rooms, restaurants, breweries, and shops.
 As we are not talking about wineries here 🙂 let’s talk about some great restaurants and shops in Tin City.

 The Italian shop ETTO Pastificio next door to McPhee’s canteen has some great Italian foods to go and was recommended to us by a local.
 It did not disappoint!
 They have a great selection of freshly made pasta, both dry and cooked.
 They also have sauces and olive oil collections to take home.
 Desserts like Tiramisu too!

-Stop by at Negranti’s Creamery for some delicious ice-cream.
-They make ice-cream from pasture raised sheep’s milk and its delicious!
+Stop by Negranti’s Creamery for some delicious ice cream.
+They make ice cream from pasture-raised sheep’s milk and it’s delicious!
 Also great for people who are lactose intolerant.
-They have cow’s milk ice-cream and vegan ice-cream too.
-There is a nice patio to sit and enjoy the ice-cream.
+They have cow’s milk ice cream and vegan ice cream too.
+There is a nice patio to sit in and enjoy the treat!

 5. Go Horseback riding in Paso Robles

 The sunset rides are popular, as well as the Santa Margarita ranch, and Cass Vineyard rides.
-Central coast Trailrides can customize you package as per your group’s needs.
+Central coast Trailrides can customize your package as per your group’s needs.